MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 1.md

 	- This time we're going to use the template and find an ore template
 	- ![[Pasted image 20220623163306.png]]
 	- They can also choose to create the template from a color or from scratch
+	- Make sure they save the texture as a BLOCK and not an ITEM
 	- Once the ore has been made, create another texture.
 For this template, search for either GEM or INGOT
 	- ![[Pasted image 20220623163540.png]]
 	- ![[Pasted image 20220623163549.png]]
 	- They can change the color of these templates however they want
+	- When they save the gem/ingot, make sure they save the texture as an ITEM texture and not a BLOCK texture
 - The Ore
 	- Once the textures have been made, go back to the mod elements tab
 	- Create a new block for the ore and edit the properties how they want, mainly theyll want to look at the hardness and tool harvest level to drop. leave the custom drop empty